Biden at NATO: Ready to talk China, Russia and soothe allies

 At the G-7, leaders sought to convey that the club of wealthy democracies — Canada, France, Germany, Italy, Japan, the United Kingdom and the United States — is a better friend to poorer nations than authoritarian rivals such as China and Russia.

-Biden is focused on building a more cohesive bond between America and allies who had become wary of U.S. leadership after enduring four years of Trump’s name-calling and frequent invectives about the relevance of multilateral alliances like NATO.
+Biden was focused on building a more cohesive bond between America and allies.

-Trump complained that the NATO alliance allows “global freeloading” countries to spend less on military defense at the expense of the U.S. and dismissed the alliance as “obsolete.”
+The last administration was at odds with some leading NATO members, including Britain, Germany and France, over Trump’s 2018 decision to pull out of the Iran nuclear agreement that was brokered during the Obama administration.
+The accord limited Iran’s uranium enrichment program in exchange for an easing of sanctions.

-Biden offered a pointed rejoinder on Sunday, saying: “We do not view NATO as a sort of a protection racket.
-We believe that NATO is vital to our ability to maintain American security for … the remainder of the century.
-And there’s a real enthusiasm.”
+Trump and other critics felt the deal gave Tehran too many economic benefits without doing enough to prevent Iran from eventually developing a nuclear weapon.
+The Biden administration is now seeking a path to resurrecting the accord.

 For now, NATO plans to leave civilian advisers to help build up government institutions.
 It’s unclear who will protect them.
 The alliance is also weighing whether to train Afghan special forces outside the country.